• About

 ingredients to make butternut squash pasta sauce.

-Butternut Squash Pasta Sauce (Step By Step)
+How To Make Butternut Squash Pasta Sauce

 scooping the seeds out of the butternut squash.

+Cut the stem off the top of the butternut squash.
+Split it in half.
 Using a spoon, scoop out the seeds.

 butternut squash half and garlic head.

 Cut the end off a garlic head.
 Put the halved squash (skin side down) and garlic head in a baking dish.
 Drizzle a little olive oil.
 Add a pinch of salt.
+Bake at 400 ℉ (205 ℃).
+Cook the garlic head for 30 minutes and the squash for about an hour.

 roasted butternut squash, mascarpone cheese, fried sage, and roasted garlic in a food processor.